Funding Envelope estimation method

 • Travel and expenses.
 Material on multi-site programmes, particularly across regions.

 All of these are addressed at the appropriate point in the lifecycle — most at Solution Design & Full Business Case (S12) when the Full Business Case is constructed.
-The Funding Envelope at Stage 6 covers the programme delivery effort; the Full Business Case covers the whole picture.
+The Funding Envelope at Stage 6 sizes the programme team and SI implementation; the wider-costs view orients the board to what else to budget; the Full Business Case covers the whole picture firmly.

 Run the numbers for your own programme.